canvasxyz/metropolis/README.md

 ```

 4. You may wish to set a custom domain name and Heroku SSL on
    production.
 This can be done in the Heroku control panel.

-5. To analyze bundle size:
-- `cd client`
-- `npx webpack --profile --json > stats.json`
-- `npx webpack-bundle-analyzer ./stats.json`

 ## Terminology